maryu0/Bankist-website/README.md

 ## Contact

-For any questions, feedback, or collaboration opportunities, feel free to reach out:
+For any questions, feedback, or collaboration opportunities, feel free to reach out to me at:

 - **Name:** Ayush(@maryu0)
 - **Email:** [maryu.3738@gmail.com](mailto:maryu.3738@gmail.com)